captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 They have nicotine gum at the gas station.
 ---
-They didn't used to,
+They didn’t used to,
 ---
-but now it's become popular.
+but now it’s become popular.
 ---
 ## ROBYN:
 The gum is no good,